david-why/palettette/README.md

 Parameters: N/A

-### 1. Set variable
+### 28. Set variable

 Store a given channel of the next pixel into a variable.

 Parameters:
-- G: The channel selection (1 for R, 2 for G, 3 for B).
+- G: The channel selection (123 for R, 222 for G, 169 for B).
 - B: The variable index (0 to 255).

 Throws:
-- `0` if the parameter G is out of range.
+- `252` if the parameter G is out of range.

-### 2. Calculate
+### 59. Calculate

 Performs a calculation on a variable, using a channel of the next pixel.
 The variable is mutated; the pixel is unchanged.

 Parameters:
-- Low 2 bits of G: The channel of the next pixel to use (1 for R, 2 for G, 3 for B).
+- Lowest 2 bits of G: The channel of the next pixel to use (123 for R, 222 for G, 169 for B).
+- Middle 3 bits of G: Unused.
-- High 6 bits of G: The operator to perform (1 for plus, 2 for minus, 3 for multiply, 4 for divide).
+- Highest 3 bits of G: The operator to perform (55 for plus, 110 for minus, 165 for multiply, 220 for divide).
 - B: The variable index (0 to 255).

 Throws:
-- `0` if the parameter G is invalid.
+- `252` if the parameter G is invalid.
-- `1` if a divide-by-zero error occurred.
+- `92` if a divide-by-zero error occurred.

-### 3. Function
+### 72. Function

 Defines a function with the given index.